Did you know that 46% of people can’t sit through a presentation without losing focus?

 Here is a simple template you can use to separate your headers, or main points, from your body text in a presentation.

 Instead of using a solid presentation background, split the slide in half like Sequoia did in their slide deck.
-They used their branding color for the title portion and a neutral white for the supporting content.
+They used their brand color for the title portion and a neutral white for the supporting content.

 My favorite part of the creative presentation example above is the use of complementary colors in each slide.
 As you can see, not one of the slides use the same color scheme but they all feel related connected.